Agent+P: Guiding UI Agents via Symbolic Planning: Background and Motivation

 \subsection{Motivational Study}

-To investigate how UI complexity affects UI agent performance, we conduct a motivational study using the AndroidWorld benchmark~\cite{rawles2024androidworld}.
-This benchmark has 116 programmatic tasks across 20 Android apps, where an agent is given a natural language instruction and must navigate the app to achieve the goal.
+To investigate how UI complexity affects agent performance, we conduct a motivational study using the AndroidWorld benchmark~\cite{rawles2024androidworld}.
+This benchmark consists of 116 programmatic tasks across 20 Android apps, where an agent must navigate a given app to satisfy a natural language instruction.

 Performance is evaluated using a task-level ``success rate''.
-It is worth noting that published results typically report only an overall average for all tasks.
-To obtain per-app success rates, we download and analyze the trajectories from five top-performed UI agents.
-Specifically, we classify an app as ``successful'' for a given agent if its performance on that app exceeds its overall average, and as a ``failed'' app otherwise.
+While published results typically report a single average across all tasks, we aim to uncover performance variations across different applications.
+We define $\overline{\text{SR}}$ as the agent's overall average success rate across the entire benchmark.
+For any given app, we calculate $\text{SR}_{\text{app}}$, the success rate specific to that app.